How to leave Iraq? Just go

 neither Hillary nor Barack refer to the colossal toll in Iraqi lives.

-Bush’s policies have cost Washington immense
+Bush’s policies have cost Washington immense prestige

 and credibility.
-Their l
+Their lies

 and deceptions may convince a small minority, but most of the world